Hexxeh/rpi-update/README.md

 non-RPI customised image.
 Be careful, you must specify both options or neither.
 Specifying only one will not work.

+#### `FW_SUBDIR`

+    sudo FW_SUBDIR=safe rpi-update

+Allows the firmware to be installed to a subdirectory of /boot.
+This feature is intended to support the `os_prefix` setting that can be used in `config.txt`.
+By default, FW_SUBDIR is initialised to the value of `os_prefix` in effect when the device was booted, so as to overwrite the "running" firmware.
+To explicitly install with no subdirectory (to install into /boot), use `FW_SUBDIR=/`.

 #### `BRANCH`

 By default, clones the firmware files from the master branch, else uses the files